Spomky-Labs/JoseBundle/Resources/doc/Configuration.md

 The Encrypters and Decrypters services are used to **encrypt** and **decrypt** JWE objects.

-Like Signers and Verifiers, yu can create multiple services depending on your needs.
+Like Signers and Verifiers, you can create multiple services depending on your needs.
 For each service, selected algorithms and compression methods may be different.

 Please read [this page](config/encrypters_and_decrypters.md) to know how to create your Encrypters and Decrypters Services.